Identification of taxon through classification with partial reject options: Introduction

-The primary scenario for which we envision use of our proposed method in as follows: A researcher has a desire to construct a procedure to classify subjects into a, usually small, number of taxa.
+The primary scenario for which we envision use of our proposed method is as follows: A researcher has a desire to construct a procedure to classify subjects into a, usually small, number of taxa.
 The procedure should not require any advanced or expensive technology, but rather be viable using only visual observations or simple measurements from everyday tools, such as rulers, callipers and scales.
-Such a procedure might be widely used in data collection by population ecologists, putting very high requirements on the classification procedure in order to avoid misclassifications.
+Such a procedure has the potential to aid data collection for population ecologists, if high requirements on classification correctness are met.
 It is assumed that the researcher has access to training data where each subject has a know taxon, and the traits shared by the taxa are observed for the subjects, although not neccessarily perfectly.
-To achieve the goal, the researcher would apply our proposed methodology and, if feasible, derive a comprehensive list of which trait observations that signify the various taxa, and which are ambiguous.
+To achieve this goal, the researcher would apply our proposed methodology and, if feasible, derive a comprehensive list of which trait observations that signify the various taxa, and which are ambiguous.
+In short, the goal is to specify a decision rule that is not black box, which will be feasible when the number of traits is small.

 The secondary scenario for using our methodology is that in which an agent desires to classify an organism to a taxon, but is unable to do so without some kind of aid.
-This could be due to inexperience of the considered taxa, or because the number of traits and the number of different outcomes of the traits are too vast to remember.
+This could be due to inexperience of the considered taxa, or because the number of traits and the number of different outcomes of the traits are too large to extract a decision rule that is nimble.
 In such a situation, our method can provide tailored prediction of a taxon given the observed traits.